 Older still, Seabreeze's Jack Rabbit in the Rochester suburb of Irondequoit, was built in 1920 and is the longest continuously operating roller coaster in America.
 There are awesome dips, a wild last curve, and a fun finale through a dark tunnel.

-Just north of the New York City, the eighty-year-old Dragon Coaster at Rye Playland is not only famous—having been featured in Mariah Carey's music video for "Fantasy" and the film Fatal Attraction—it also has the unique feature of running into the mouth of a fire-breathing dragon!
+Just north of the New York City, the 90-year-old Dragon Coaster at Rye Playland is not only famous—having been featured in Mariah Carey's music video for "Fantasy" and the film Fatal Attraction—it also has the unique feature of running into the mouth of a fire-breathing dragon!

-Between Rochester and Buffalo you'll find Darien Lake and the Predator coaster, a newer wooden entry built in 1990.
+Between Rochester and Buffalo you'll find Six Flags Darien Lake and the Predator coaster, a newer wooden entry built in 1990.
 The ride offers some beautiful lake views...if you have time to enjoy them before careening down the tallest wooden roller coaster drop in the state.